215-967-9070

 26. Review Marital Settlement Agreement Carefully

-If you and your spouse are able to agree on some or all issues arising from the divorce, the mediator will memorialize this in a Marital Settlement Agreement which will be reviewed and approved by the court.
+If you and your spouse are able to agree on some or all issues arising from the divorce, the mediator will record this in a Marital Settlement Agreement which will be reviewed and approved by the court.
 Be sure to review the terms of the Agreement carefully so that you know what you need to do, and what you have agreed to.

 27. Make a Checklist of Tasks as Part of Your Marital Settlement Agreement